kianteymouri/Puzzle-Alarm-Clock/README.md

 The whole project cost under 40$ to make(assuming ownership of several components) and is relatively easy to build.

 We designed and assembled the packaging, which is a 3D printed case and uses some 2mm screws.
+Here is the MakerWorld link: